aiegoo/finalproject/README.md

 #### Introduction / statement of purpose

 My goal during and after this course is to design an autonomous UAS to work under any circumstances for logistics industry.
 While this goal is too broad and requires various apprentices in the filed of navigation, aeronautics and programming in low-level to higher-level languages, I have focused on different GSC and simulatior platforms such as QGC, Gazebo, Matlab, Cleanflight Configurator and FCND among others.
-I have also used various open source-based and proprieatry drones (see my [hardwares](./Required-Hardware.md)).
+I have also used various open-source and proprieatry drones (see my [hardwares](./Required-Hardware.md)).
 In this project, I have achieved the following:

 - Action pipeline based on bash scripts and webserver to pull and update code changes remotely.
 - Python- and ROS-based connection to each nodes